metabase/metabase/docs/dashboards/filters.md

 ## Adding a new filter

 To add a filter to a dashboard, first click the **pencil icon** to enter dashboard editing mode, then click the **Add a Filter** button that appears in the top-right.
+Dashboard filters apply across all [dashboard tabs](./introduction.md#dashboard-tabs), though you'll need to connect filters to each card you want to filter.

 ![Add a Filter](./images/add-filter.png)